-- Smoking and non-smoking forms of tobacco have adverse effects on women’s reproductive
+- Smoking and non-smoking forms of tobacco have adverse effects on women’s reproductive health.

-can reduce low birth weight, preterm birth, and premature breakage of the
+- Quitting tobacco can reduce low birth weight, preterm birth, and premature breakage of the amniotic sac.

 Tobacco claims the lives of about 9,81,100 people every

 children continue to use tobacco in various forms every day.